 David Williams, PhD

-David Williams, Ph.D., is a professor of philosophy and the director of the Tahoe Semester.
-David is a historian of philosophy specializing in Classical Greek thought.
+By training, David is a historian of philosophy specializing in Classical Greek thought.
 His areas of special research are Aristotle’s philosophy of mathematics and his philosophy of biology.

 Nate Meckes, PhD

-Nate Meckes is a recent Reno transplant who spent 6 years teaching at Azusa Pacific in the Kinesiology department.
-Since moving up to Reno, Nate has taken up mountain biking and snowboarding.
-He and his family love living in the varied climates of Reno and Nate enjoys spending time up at Lake Tahoe, whether hiking, biking, or swimming in the beautiful waters.
+Nate Meckes is a recent Reno transplant who spent 6 years as a faculty member at Azusa Pacific in the Kinesiology department.
+Since moving to northern Nevada, he has taken up mountain biking and snowboarding.
+Nate and his family love the varied climates of Reno and especially Lake Tahoe, whether they can enjoy hiking, biking, or swimming in the beautiful waters.

 Being able to spend time in a beautiful place while discussing topics that can change lives is something that he values.
 He looks forward to interacting with the wonderful students who are part of the Tahoe Semester!